load libraries

 Josh Gilbert

 An awesome convenience function for graphing regression models is the ggeffects package.
-It’s the best equivalent I’ve found in R to Stata’s margins.
-Let’s demonstrate with the HSB data.
+It is the best equivalent we have found in R to Stata’s margins.
+We demonstrate with the HSB data.

 # load libraries